beauhaus/quizzer-app/README.md

 -----------------
 ## Project Objectives:
 1. Loads default quiz questions into local storage from a JSON file.
+2. Upon user completion of a given quiz, records of each quiz are archived & date-stamped
-2. Admin buttons in header (show all storage, delete, reload);
+3. Admin buttons in header (show all storage, delete, reload)
-3.
+4.

   // A spot for a list of LS keys (topics)